eclipse-archived/kiso/docs/website/content/4. Contribution guide/rules_for_development.md

 # What are the rules I need to take care of when I contribute?

+To ensure quality, all contributors need to follow certain set of rules while working on Kiso.

+## Our coding guidelines

+Like most open source projects, Kiso has its own coding guidelines.
+This topic is subjective and nobody can find a coding style that suites for every developer, so let’s agree on disagree and please following Kiso coding convention when you write Kiso code. (link tbd)
+## Our Definition of Done

+For each Kiso source code contribution, Kiso's DoD needs to be fulfilled. (link tbd)
+## Individual module principles

+Except general requirements descripted above, some modules have their own development guides which needs to be followed to ensure quality and consistency.
 ## Our quality goals

+It is important for you to have them in mind.
+Design discussions (for new modules or the extension of old modules ) will be driven by the quality goals.

 | Rank | Quality goals       | Description                                                                                  |
 | :--- | :------------------ | :------------------------------------------------------------------------------------------- |
 | 1    | **Simplicity**      | Easy to understand how Kiso is built and how to contribute to it                             |